harmanbrar7/Reversi-Game/README.md

 # Reversi-Game
 C++ Reversi Game Simulation

+General Overview (most info is commented in actual code)

 The Game of FlipFlop is a strategy oriented board game with the following rules:
 1. The game begins on a board of N squares by N squares.
 N must be at least 8 and N must be even,